Share options in severance packages

-If you are a senior employee of a company, you may have been offered share options as part of a benefits package outlined in your contract, either when you began your employment, or during your work at the company.
-If you are exiting the business it is important to ensure these benefits are addressed as part of any settlement.
+You may have been offered share options as part of a benefits package outlined in your contract, either when you began your employment, or during your work at the company.

 Share options can be the single most financially important aspect of a severance package or ex gratia payment, as they are becoming a more popular incentive for employers to use with their employees than cash-based bonuses.